bytebase/bytebase.com/content/changelog/bytebase-1-0-3.md

 - Thanks to @milkwine for the PR [fix: backup failed when dash('-') in database name #874](https://github.com/bytebase/bytebase/pull/874)
 - Thanks to @Cluas for the PR [fix: tenant mode VSC with DatebaseNameTemplate task execute error #1071](https://github.com/bytebase/bytebase/pull/1071)
 - Thanks to @0xflotus for the PR [PR chore: fix small typo error #805](https://github.com/bytebase/bytebase/pull/805)

-## 📕 Installation and Upgrade

-Follow [https://github.com/bytebase/bytebase#installation](https://github.com/bytebase/bytebase#installation).
-If you upgrade from a previous version, just restart after obtaining the new release binary.